Doctor of Nursing Practice

-The Doctor of Nursing Practice (DNP) is a professional degree and doctorate in nursing offered in the United States and Singapore.
+A Doctor of Nursing Practice (DNP) is a professional doctorate in nursing offered in the United States.

+The DNP degree was first offered by the University of Kentucky College of Nursing in 2001.
+It was officially endorsed in 2004 as a practice-focused doctoral degree by the American Association of Colleges of Nursing, recommending transitioning advanced practice nursing preparation from the master's level to the DNP degree by 2015.

 Overview

-DNP in the United States
+United States

 In the United States, the DNP is one of three doctoral degrees in nursing, the other two being the research degree Doctor of Philosophy (PhD) and the Doctor of Nursing Science (D.N.S. or D.N.Sc.).
 The DNP program may include clinical/residency hours as well as a final scholarly project.

 The curriculum for the United States DNP degree builds on work completed during previous master's-level courses.
 It provides education in evidence-based practice, quality improvement, and systems leadership, and is typically more clinically oriented than a PhD.
 Although approximately 52% of nurse anesthetist programs will award the DNP, the remaining 48% may use the title doctor of nurse anesthesia practice (DNAP).

 Rationale for the existence of the DNP

 According to the American Association of Colleges of Nursing (AACN), transitioning advance practice registered nursing programs from the graduate level to the doctoral level is a "...response to changes in health care delivery and emerging health care needs, additional knowledge or content areas have been identified by practicing nurses.
 In addition, the knowledge required to provide leadership in the discipline of nursing is so complex and rapidly changing that additional or doctoral level education is needed."
 According to the AACN, "...benefits of practice-focused doctoral programs include: